 Polish KopytkaCourse: Sides, EntreeCuisine: Eastern European, Coal RegionDifficulty: Intermediate

-Little diamond shapes of potato dough meant to resemble cloven hooves, served savory or sweet.
+Little diamond shapes of potato dough meant to resemble cloven hooves, may be served savory or sweet.

 1-1/2 pounds russet potatoes, cooked in their jackets, peeled and mashed or run through a potato ricer or food mill